wacncontent/CustomizeTool/output/articles/app-service-web/azure-sdk-dotnet-release-notes-2-8.md

 The following known issues will be addressed in the following release.

-- Azure related Cloud and Server Explorer gesture for non-production environments (like Azure China or Azure Stack customers) do not work.
+- App Service related Cloud and Server Explorer gesture for non-production environments (like Azure China or Azure Stack customers) do not work.
 For customers in these impacted areas, downloading the publish profile from the Azure portal will enable publishing ability.
 A future release will repair gestures such as "Attach Debugger" and "View Streaming Logs" for Azure China and Stack customers.
-- Customers may see errors during Azure creation when the App Insights instance to which they are deploying is in a region other than China East.
-In these scenarios, creating an Azure in the portal and downloading the publish profile will enable publishing scenarios.
+- Customers may see errors during App Service creation when the App Insights instance to which they are deploying is in a region other than China East.
+In these scenarios, creating an App Service in the portal and downloading the publish profile will enable publishing scenarios.

 ###Azure HDInsight Tools